 Our Comprehensive Laser Course covers some of the most in-demand laser treatments such as laser hair removal, IPL photofacial, skin rejuvenation, skin tightening and more!

 The first half of the course is spent in the classroom where you will learn about laser mechanics, tissue interaction, and pre- and post-patient care from up to 13 different industry experts with 7-20 years of experience in the field.

 During the second half of the course, you will have clinical hands-on training in an educational setting.
-We have a dedicated team that works to schedule clients for you to work on in order to gain real world experience.
-Our experienced instructors will be by your side to offer personalized instruction in an intimate setting and answer any questions you might have about the industry.
+We have a dedicated team that works to schedule clients for you to work on in order to gain real-world experience.
+Our experienced instructors will be by your side to offer personalized instruction in an intimate setting and to answer any questions you might have about the industry.